Long-Range Optical Wireless Information and Power Transfer: Introduction

-The RB system using the lightwave as the energy and data carrier belongs to the narrow-beam orientation type which can support the high-efficiency transmission with the line of sight (LoS) between the transmitter and the receiver.
-The transmission of the resonant beam will cease immediately due to object intrusion, which ensures safety.
-Moreover, at both the transmitter and the receiver, retro-reflective structures are adopted to realize self-alignment mobility~\cite{9425612}.
-Furthermore, the optical carrier of resonant beam enables the ability of high-rate data transfer due to huge available bandwidth and high signal-to-noise ratio\cite{khalighi2014survey}.
+The RB scheme utilizes the optical beam as the energy and data carrier, which belongs to the narrow-beam type.
+Moreover, due to the line of sight (LoS) characteristic, the beam delivering will cease immediately when objects intrusion, which can ensure safety.
+Besides, thanks to the separation cavity structure and retro-reflectors, the system can realize self-alignment for mobility~\cite{9425612}.
+Furthermore, the optical beam enables the ability of high-rate data transfer because of the huge available bandwidth and high signal-to-noise ratio\cite{khalighi2014survey}.
 Fig.~\ref{RBCap} depicts the application scenarios of the RB system.
 Devices such as the unmanned aerial vehicle (UAV), smartphones, laptops, etc., can be supported by it \cite{35}.

-The idea of the RB system was firstly proposed in \cite{7589757} and analyzed in \cite{zhang2018distributed}.
-An adaptive RBC (ARBC) system for battery charging optimization~\cite{zhang2018adaptive}.
-A system has been demonstrated to achieve 2 W power transfer over 2.6 m distance in lab test \cite{wang2019wireless}.
-An analytical model to depict information transfer in the RB system has been present in \cite{43}.
-A time-division multiple access (TDMA) method was put forward to support multi-user scenarios \cite{39}.
-A first-access-first-charge (FAFC) scheduling algorithm was proposed to keep all devices working as long as possible for fairness \cite{40}.
-A design was presented in \cite{9425612} to demonstrate the mobility of the RB system based on retro-reflectors.
-An analytical model based on the electromagnetic field was established for assessing the safety of the RB system \cite{fang2021safety}.

-The above research works explored the system structures and theoretical principles of RB.
-However, the transmission performance of the RB system in the literature is only a few meters, which limits its application scenarios such as large warehouses and outdoor spaces.
-In this paper, we propose a long-range optical wireless information and power transfer system based on the resonant beam and telescope-like internal modulator (TIM).
-The TIM can compress the resonant beam, reduce the transmission loss, and thus enhance the transmission distance.

-The contributions of this paper are as follows: \begin{itemize} \item A beam-compression resonant beam (BCRB) system scheme based on the telescope-like internal modulator (TIM) is proposed which can restrain the transmission loss and achieve long-range optical wireless information and power transfer. \item An analytical model of the BCRB system is established, which can depict the stable condition, beam distribution, deliverable power, and communication ability. \item We illustrate via numerical analysis that the proposed BCRB system can transfer multi-watt power over several hundred meters with 14 bit/s/Hz spectrum efficiency. \end{itemize}